nitish2087/HA-Master-Kubeadm/README.md

 ## Introduction

-Kubeadm is a tool that was created by Kubernetes community exactly for simplifying the Kubernetes installation and making this process easier.
-Previously Kubeadm was recommended only for creating small single master test clusters.
-But for the last year there were many improvements done on it and now we can use it for creating multi masters HA clusters also.
+Current sandbox installs a cluster of worker nodes along with one master node only using kubeadm tool provided by kubernetes.
+But in production, if master node is prone to failure then we would be required to have more than one master nodes to serve API server requests without any failure.
+The guide here explains the steps to install a multi-master node cluster using Kubeadm tool.
+All masters will be running individual etcd servers.
 Kubeadm documentation propose two main ways of cluster implementation, with stacked and external Etcd topology. ([Read here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/))
 We will be using stacked-etcd cluster due to the reason of less complexity and simpler to manage for replication.

 ## HA- Master Architecture